-Who Is Freelancer?
+Who Is a Freelancer?

 Freelance workers are sometimes represented by a company or a temporary agency that resells freelance labour to clients; others work alone or use trained organisations or websites to get work.

-Why You Should Become a Freelancer.
+Why Should you Become a Freelancer?

-The joy of not having to wake up to meet up the expectation of a certain boss has made it more fun as a freelance.
+I have been freelancing for so many years now, and I must tell you that It has been an exciting experience.
+The joy of not having to wake up to meet the expectations of a particular boss has made it more fun as a freelance.

 1. To Make Money.

 There is no limit to how much you can make as a freelance; with a platform like Fiverr, Upwork and even referrals from your family and friends, earnings are unlimited.
 The rate at which you earn as a freelancer is determined by good you are at handling your job.